Key takeaways

 How do we estimate and true up variable consideration such as performance bonuses or penalties under Ind AS 115?

 Document estimation policies, maintain assumptions libraries, and post true ups when outcomes crystallise.
+ICAI's 2026 study circle recommends quarterly true ups for hybrid SaaS plus services contracts (2026 update).
 Build audit trails that show original estimates, revisions, and final outcomes.
-A controlled workflow in AI Accountant can log changes and approvals for clean audit evidence.